Tony McHale: Theatre and novels

-Although his original aim was the theatre, his theatre credits are nowhere as plentiful as his screen credits.
 His radio play Still Life was adapted for the theatre in 1988 and enjoyed a short run at Hampstead.
 For his next theatre venture wasn't until 2007 when he directed his own musical Bloodbath The Musical.
 This rock musical with music by David Young and Jules Maguire, had featured in a totally different form in the TV show Headless.
-The show went onto have a run at the Edinburgh Fringe.
-Since the McHale directed All Or Nothing, a musical by Carol Harrison about the 60s mod band The Small Faces.
-The show toured successfully before having a short run in the West End.
+The show ran at the Edinburgh Fringe.

 McHale's first novel, a thriller entitled Beck le Street was published in 2019.
-His second novel, Edge of Civilisation, is scheduled to be published later this year.

 Personal life

 In his second year at The Rose Bruford College McHale reunited with his once girlfriend Janet Logan, also from Bradford.
 They married quickly and eighteen months later had their first child Mathew Anthony, who was born on the same day that McHale was giving his first performance for the Q20 Theatre Company.
 Most of the early years of their marriage were spent touring from theatre town to theatre town.
 In 1976 they had their second child Sally Jane and the family moved into Tooting, South London, intending to establish themselves in the capital.
-However this lasted just over a year before they moved to Hazlemere and then Penn in Buckinghamshire, which is where they live today.
-Jan McHale is also a director and producer for Sanctuary Films.
-Mathew, having graduated from Bournemouth Film School, works in television as a producer/production manager and 1st AD.
-Sally, with a degree in English from Derby University, worked for a few years as a production co-ordinator in both film and television, before having children and then joining her husband working in their own insurance company.
+However this lasted just over a year before they moved to Hazlemere and then to Penn, Buckinghamshire.